What to do if…

 Short answer

 Stop the sexual situation and get to a safer pause away from them.
-Anger after a refusal is a safety warning sign—prioritise leaving and getting support over explaining or negotiating.
+Anger after a refusal can be a warning sign, so prioritise distance, support, and safety over explaining or negotiating.

 Do not do these things

-• Do not hand over your phone, passcodes, or accounts to “prove” anything.
+- Do not hand over your phone, passcodes, messages, or accounts to “prove” anything.

-• Do not argue about consent, legality, or “fairness” in the moment if they’re escalating.
+- Do not argue about consent, legality, or “fairness” while they are escalating.

-• Do not send “replacement” images/videos to avoid conflict.
+- Do not send replacement images or videos to avoid conflict.

 What to do now

-1. Create a safer pause.
-End the sexual activity and move to somewhere you can lock a door or be around other people (bathroom, hallway, outside, a neighbour’s, a shop/café).
-Take essentials (phone, keys, bank card, meds) if you can do so without a confrontation.
+- Create a safer pause.
+End the sexual activity if you can and move somewhere with distance from them, such as a bathroom with a lock, a hallway, outside, a neighbour’s home, a shop, a café, or another place with other people nearby.
+Take your phone, keys, bank card, medication, and coat if you can do that without a confrontation.

-If you may want to report later: try not to delete messages, voicemails, or call logs connected to the pressure/threats.
-Only do this if it does not put you at risk.
+If you may want to report later, try not to delete messages, voicemails, call logs, images, or threats connected to what happened.
+Only keep them if doing so does not put you at more risk.

 What can wait

-• You do not need to decide right now whether to end the relationship, report to police, or “prove” anything.
+- You do not need to decide right now whether to end the relationship.

-• You can choose support first, decisions later.
+- You can choose support first and decisions later.

 Important reassurance

-Refusing to be recorded is normal and reasonable.
-Someone becoming angry because you said no is not your fault, and it can be part of coercion and abuse.
-Your job right now is not to manage their feelings—it’s to keep yourself safe and get support.
+Refusing to be recorded during sex is a valid boundary.
+Someone becoming angry because you said no is not your fault, and you do not have to manage their feelings before protecting your own safety.

 Scope note